pubflow/native-payments/docs/database-schema.md

     country VARCHAR(2) NOT NULL, -- ISO 2-letter country code
     phone VARCHAR(50),
     email VARCHAR(255),
-    created_at TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP,
+    is_guest BOOLEAN NOT NULL DEFAULT false, -- Indicates if this is a guest address guest_email VARCHAR(255), -- Email for guest addresses (for identification) guest_name VARCHAR(255), -- Name for guest addresses created_at TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP,
     updated_at TIMESTAMP NOT NULL DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP,
-    FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE CASCADE, FOREIGN KEY (organization_id) REFERENCES organizations(id) ON DELETE CASCADE, CHECK (user_id IS NOT NULL OR organization_id IS NOT NULL) -- Must belong to either a user or organization );
+    FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE CASCADE, FOREIGN KEY (organization_id) REFERENCES organizations(id) ON DELETE CASCADE, CHECK (user_id IS NOT NULL OR organization_id IS NOT NULL OR is_guest = true) -- Must belong to either a user, organization, or be a guest
+);
 ```

 **Key Features:**
 - Supports both billing and shipping addresses
-- Can belong to users or organizations
+- Can belong to users, organizations, or guests
 - ISO country code standardization
 - Default address selection
+- `is_guest`: Boolean flag to identify guest addresses
+- `guest_email`: Email for guest address identification and management
+- `guest_name`: Display name for guest addresses
+- Modified CHECK constraint to allow guest addresses without user_id or organization_id

 ## Payment Provider Integration